 When requesting official score reports, indicate the receiving institution as Harvard University Graduate School of Arts and Sciences, Code 3451.
 There is no department code; leave it blank.

-SUPPLEMENTAL APPLICATION FORM
+SEAS SUPPLEMENTAL FORM

 If I am interested in a particular research sub-area (such as materials or biophysics), and it appears as a choice in more than one top-level research area on the application form, how should I best respond?